 The first World Cup was played in Uruguay and since then the tournament has been held every fourth year (with exceptions for interruption due to the Second World War).
-Since the first official World Cup in 1930 FIFA had remain the organizer.
+Ever since the first official World Cup in 1930, FIFA had remained the organizer.
 There was, however, unofficial pre-FIFA World Cups already in the late 1800s, in a time then only few national teams existed.
 Another unofficial "world cup" arranged before 1930 was Sir Thomas Lipton Trophy held in 1909 and 1911.
-Besides that, the Summer Olympic football competitions would be a mark of which the best national teams were before 1930 - the Olympic tournaments consisted however only of amateur teams due to the regulations, so the World Cup became the real deal.
+Besides that, the Summer Olympic football competitions would be a mark of which the best national teams were before 1930 – the Olympic tournaments consisted however only of amateur teams due to the regulations, so the World Cup became the real deal.

 1974: West Germany